docpile/MyDocpile/README.md

 ## ⚠️ Limitations

-* **Tightly Coupled Architecture:** The frontend CSS, JavaScript, and HTML are delivered entirely via inline PHP includes (`init.php`, `styles.php`).
-On the other hand, the MyDocpile itself does not use any big pictures (actually, it uses no pictures at all) and loads itself exactly once per session.
+* **Tightly Coupled Architecture:** The frontend CSS, JavaScript, and HTML are delivered entirely via inline PHP includes.
+On the other hand, the MyDocpile itself does not use any big pictures and loads itself exactly once per session.
 The bytes delivered over the network are comparable or even less than Nextcloud (depending on the Nextcloud setup even dramatically less).
 * **Resource Intensive Processing:** On-the-fly zip generation and recursive directory stat calculations can consume significant CPU and RAM on large directories, despite built-in timeout and memory limiters.
 Keep that in mind or edit the limits in the config if needed.
 * **Statefulness:** Relies heavily on PHP Sessions (`$_SESSION`).
 Does CSRF validation and role authorization.
-Cluster load-balancing: This requires sticky sessions if deployed across a cluster.
+For cluster load-balancing: This requires sticky sessions if deployed across a cluster.
-* **External CDN Dependencies:** Relies on third-party CDNs (unpkg, cdn.sheetjs.com) for document previewers.
-These assets must be downloaded and hosted locally (see below under "Setup & Installation".
+* **External CDN Dependencies:** Relies on third-party CDNs for document previewers and webmail.
+These assets must be downloaded and hosted locally. (will be done automatically during setup)
 * **Zip File Limits:** Folder downloads are restricted by a predefined size limit (`$zip_warn_limit`) to prevent server memory exhaustion.

 ---